stotes/woocommerce-price-per-word/README.txt

 4. Document name displayed with link to document on cart page, order complete page, and admin order items details.

 == Changelog ==

+= 1.1.0 - 12.17.2015 =
+* Tweak - Allows for pricing with more than 2 decimals. ([#17](https://github.com/angelleye/woocommerce-price-per-word/issues/17))
+* Tweak - Allows for "price per character" as well as original "price per word". ([#18](https://github.com/angelleye/woocommerce-price-per-word/issues/18))
+* Feature - Adds the option to set a minimum charge per item, so if a document only has a few words it would still charge the minimum. ([#21](https://github.com/angelleye/woocommerce-price-per-word/issues/21))
+* Feature - Adds an option you can enable so that buyers can simply enter a QTY and won't be forced to upload a document. ([#19](https://github.com/angelleye/woocommerce-price-per-word/issues/19))
+* Fix - General code improvements and bug fixes.

 = 1.0.0 - 10.20.2015 =
 * Initial stable release.